 Our Addiction Treatment Programs

-How Does a Prescription Drug Detox Program Work?
+What Is a Prescription Drug Detox Program and How Does It Work?

 When you begin a prescription drug detox program at Liberty Health Services, our team will first perform a full assessment, including information such as the frequency of your drug use and a family medical history.
 Our knowledgeable team then uses this feedback to customize a treatment plan that gives you the best chance to end your prescription drug addiction.
 After you have completed the detox program, our team will work with you to begin the therapeutic phase of your recovery.